2024 College of Commissioner Science

 Reinforce and expand on the lessons learned during previous training

-Receive updates on commissioner service and scouting
+Receive updates on commissioner service and Scouting

 See you on Saturday, November 2, 2024.